Why good design works – and what science says about it

 5 What companies should specifically derive

-Clarity before effects: Reduce until the message carries without additional explanation.
+- Clarity before effects: Reduce until the message carries without additional explanation.

-Logo with reference: Check whether your logo is derived from the content of the offer – not just from style (see Luffarelli et al., 2019).
-More on this in the article Your logo looks good – but does it work? .
+- Logo with reference: Check whether your logo is derived from the content of the offer – not just from style (see Luffarelli et al., 2019).
+More on this in the article Your logo looks good – but does it work?.

-Consistency everywhere: Consistent colors, typography, imagery and tone – website, social, print, presentations, internal communication.
+- Consistency everywhere: Consistent colors, typography, imagery and tone – website, social, print, presentations, internal communication.

-Readability first: High contrast, clear hierarchy and sufficient font sizes – especially on mobile screens.
+- Readability first: High contrast, clear hierarchy and sufficient font sizes – especially on mobile screens.

-System instead of individual parts: Define a small design system (colors, typography, spacing, components) and apply it consistently – instead of reinventing every medium.
+- System instead of individual parts: Define a small design system (colors, typography, spacing, components) and apply it consistently – instead of reinventing every medium.

 Conclusion

 Good branding follows comprehensible principles.
-Those who apply them communicate more clearly, appear more credible
+Those who apply them communicate more clearly, appear more credible and are chosen more often.
+Design is therefore not a decoration, but a strategic tool.

-We explain how we develop brands in line with these principles at Branding / Designing your brand .
+We explain how we develop brands in line with these principles at

 And now?